Why Vibecoding Isn't Enough: And What to Do About It

-Vibecoding is the defining trend of 2026.
-You describe what you want in natural language, an AI agent writes the code, and you ship it.
+Vibecoding is when developers use AI tools to generate code by describing what they want in natural language, without fully understanding the code that gets produced.
+It's the defining trend of 2026.
 The loop is fast, intuitive, and genuinely exciting.
 Entire apps get built in a weekend.
 Side projects go from idea to production in hours.
 For the first time, non-programmers are building real software.

 So what's the problem?